Are you interested in eco-conscious living? I want to hear from you. Book a call HERE.

 Tips for participating in a Christmas Bird Count

 1. Find a bird count near you!
-Make use of this map from Audubon.
+Make use of the map from the Audubon Society with links to bird counts all across the Americas, or this one from Birds Canada.
 On the map you will see circles where each count is located.
 If the circle is red, it means the count already has enough volunteers and you are unable to join.
 Yellow circles mean they are approaching the volunteer limit, while green indicates the count has lots of room.
 Click on a yellow or green circle and you will be able to email the count organizer in order to sign up.

 2. Dress for the weather!
 No matter if you are in North America or South America, it is important to stay comfortable throughout the day.
 This means bundling up if it is cold outside, or wearing removable layers for when it is warm.
 Don’t forget to wear comfortable walking shoes too!